douglas125/LaserLineTracking/README.md

 # LaserLineTracking
-A Keras implementation of dynamic programming for shortest path tracking.
+A Keras implementation of dynamic programming for shortest cost line path tracking.
 ---

 It is possible to implement dynamic programming in Keras layers to take advantage of GPU acceleration for laser line tracking.